cloudmesh-community/fa18-523-60/paper/paper.md

 - [ ] Section about Kagle.
 THis section can be included directly in the lecture notes at the dataset.md file when ready.
 - [ ] use spaces before brackts
 - [ ] Section about Mongo and PyMOngo will build core of chapter.
 IT shoudl be comparible to the GraphQL chapter ins scope with 3 people.
 When doing examples do examples with cloud computing in mind, not users or cars, or so.
+- [ ] use proper quotes which are " not left and right quote

 ### Work Breakdown
 1. Kaggle.com Public API - Izolda Fetko fa18-523-60